Randolph College Home Page Give Today! Support Randolph College

 News Headlines

-My current research is focused on the dynamics of rights in American democracy, particularly how the politics of rights shapes how public policy is made, understood, and evaluated.
+I teach and write about public policy in the United States.
+My research is focused on the dynamics of rights in American democracy, particularly how the politics of rights influences how public policy is made.
 Put another way, my work is primarily concerned with how Americans think and talk about constitutional rights and what rights “do” in the policy process.

 In my courses, I like to run simulations, inspire creative projects, and send students on adventures beyond campus, but what I love most is sitting in a seminar room or the student union and talking with students about an interesting text or idea.